hot-chain/hotchain/README.md

 ./hotcc create key # active_key
 ```

-You will get two pairs of a public and private key:
+This will output two pairs of public and private keys

 ```
 Private key: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 Public key:  XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-**Warning:**
+**Important:**
 Save the values for future reference.

-Run `create` command where `PUBLIC_KEY_1` and `PUBLIC_KEY_2` are the values generated by the `create key` command:
+Run the `create` command where `inita` is the account authorizing the creation of the `currency` account and `PUBLIC_KEY_1` and `PUBLIC_KEY_2` are the values generated by the `create key` command

 ```bash
 ./hotcc create account inita currency PUBLIC_KEY_1 PUBLIC_KEY_2
 ```

-You should get a json response back with a transaction ID confirming it was executed successfully.
+You should then get a json response back with a transaction ID confirming it was executed successfully.

-Check that account was successfully created:
+Go ahead and check that the account was successfully created

 ```bash
 ./hotcc get account currency
 ```

-You should get a response similar to this:
+If all went well, you will receive output similar to the following

 ```json
 {